-The Nomination Committee reviews Board composition, independence, and diversity each year.
-The Board is satisfied that it has a suitable balance between independence, diversity and knowledge of the business to allow it to discharge its duties and responsibilities effectively.
+The Board is satisfied that it has a suitable balance between independence and knowledge of the business to allow it to discharge its duties and responsibilities effectively.

-Principle 7: Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up-to-date experience, skills and capabilities
+Principle 6: Ensure that between them the directors have necessary up-to-date experience, skills and capabilities.